alexrobincrabbe/Wordwell/README.md

 #### View Post

-The view post page shows the title, author and text of the post at the tope of the page.
+The view post page shows the title, author and text of the post at the top of the page.
 All replies are shown beneath, with the oldest shown at the top.
 The author, text and date of each reply is shown.
 If the user is the author of the post, the edit and delete buttons are shown next to the post.
 If the user is the author of a reply, the edit and delete buttons are shown next to the reply.

 <div align="center">
 <img src="readme_files/images/view_post_desktop.png" height=300px>